NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-14.md

 ## Marketing Mix: Components and Importance

-The marketing mix is a strategic tool used by businesses to position their products or services effectively in the market and achieve their marketing objectives.
-It involves a set of controllable variables that marketing managers can manipulate to satisfy target market needs.
+The marketing mix is a strategic tool used by businesses to <mark style="background: #FF5582A6;">position their products or services effectively in the market</mark> and achieve their marketing objectives.

 ### Components